-- Ask Christ to show you if, where, and how you should take on the role of a patriarch or matriarch. - 7) Resolve to limit the number of unopened "blessing boxes" you'll see in heaven that you could have experienced in this lifetime if you would have only been willing to take on the patriarchal or matriarchal role God called you to.
+- 6) Ask Christ to show you if, where and how you should take on the role of a patriarch or matriarch. - 7) Resolve to limit the number of unopened "blessing boxes" you will see in heaven if you would have only been willing to take on the patriarchal or matriarchal role God called you to.